vberry/ChessOpeningsTraining/doc/infos.md

-Contains progs to handle opening books from Chess Opening Trainer (COT) <- right name?
+Contains progs to handle opening books from *Chess Opening Trainer* (COT) <- correct name?
 This is an old app that existed on iPad in the early 2010s (on iOS).

 The content of a COT opening book is stored in a graph database with neo4j.